 TCC Campaign Kickstarter

 The training will build skills and confidence so young people can take action on issues that affect them.
-Online sessions are interactive and explore campaign issues which are important to young people, and will develop key skills in community organising and campaigning such as working with decision makers, running effective meetings and public speaking.
-This training will also be an opportunity to have fun and meet with other young people from across North East Wales and TCC staff (virtually).
-Following your training session, you can join TCC young leaders working on campaigns collaboratively online using apps and continue to meet online at our Youth in Action meeting once a week.
+Online or in person sessions are interactive and explore campaign issues which are important to young people, and will develop key skills in community organising and campaigning such as working with decision makers and running effective meetings.
+This training will also be an opportunity to have fun and meet with other young people from across North East Wales and TCC staff.
+You also have the opportunity to join TCC young leaders working on campaigns collaboratively online at our weekly Youth in Action meeting.

 You can also contact the Youth and community organisers Chloe & Lucy to discuss the training, or book a place by emailing email@example.com or calling 07307 358274.

 "I’ve gained a lot of knowledge about power, and how to speak to people.
 Before I got into TCC I wasn’t really confident at speaking to people, who I believed had more power than me.
 I also thought that my opinion wasn’t really valued, but with TCC I’ve learnt that my opinion is important and I know I can talk to anyone about it.
 I know how to approach someone in power and how to speak to them."

 Comments from young leaders about working with TCC

 "So what I like about TCC is the fact that you can not only help tackle issues within your community, but you can also listen to the opinions of other people, and get your own opinions heard, and that’s really nice."